LLNL/shroud/docs/installing.rst

 --------------------------

 ``setup.py`` can be used to build the extension module from the files created by shroud.
-This example is drawn from the ``run-ownership`` example.
+This example is drawn from the ``run/tutorial`` example.
 You must provide the paths to the input YAML file and the C++ library source files::

     import os